About HSLDA membership

 More about HSLDA membership

 - Our mission is to protect the freedom of all homeschoolers, no matter what their faith background.
 HSLDA membership is open to all who choose to exercise their fundamental parental right to educate their children at home, regardless of their religious beliefs.
 Additionally, we place no religious restrictions on member families’ choice of curriculum.
-View our membership application and agreement here.
+View our membership application here.

 Yes.
 HSLDA accepts as members families who use a wide variety of homeschooling strategies.